xaya/xaya_docs/interface.md

     game-block-detach json GAMEID|DATA|SEQ

 In this message, `DATA` is exactly the same data that was sent previously when the same block was attached.
-This means that `DATA.child` is the hash of the block being detached and `DATA.parent` is the block that will be current after the detachment.
+This means that `DATA.hash` is the hash of the block being detached and `DATA.parent` is the block that will be current after the detachment.

-The game engine must [undo](games.md#undoing) the block by either restoring the game state corresponding to `DATA.parent` from its archive, or backwards-processing `DATA.moves` to go from the game state of `DATA.child` back to that of `DATA.parent`.
+The game engine must [undo](games.md#undoing) the block by either restoring the game state corresponding to `DATA.parent` from its archive, or backwards-processing `DATA.moves` to go from the game state of `DATA.hash` back to that of `DATA.parent`.

 ### Basic Operation <a name="up-to-date-operation"></a>